pol-valero/openrover-robotic-platform/remote_control_and_touchscreen_module/README.md

 # Remote control and touchscreen module

 ## Remarks
 The developed remote control and touchscreen module is currently an add-on to any generic RC that has a PPM output port (usually known as "Trainer Port").
+The RC model that I have personally used is the Spektrum DX8.

 This trainer port usually is a 3.5mm audio jack, but it is not a standard port and can also be a mini-USB, depending on the brand.
 The transmitters usually use PPM (Pulse Position Modulation) signals outputted from this “Trainer port” to transmit each of the RC channel values.